 Another feature of this approach is that the cables allow the receiver to be easily brought to the floor for any maintenance task, thus reducing costs and increasing system availability.

 To facilitate thermal storage, the MOSAIC concept will use liquids as HTF, preferably molten salts.
-Optical and thermal-fluid-dynamic analyses of different receiver configurations (see ) were carried out.
+Optical and thermal-fluid-dynamic analyses of different receiver configurations (see Figure 12) were carried out.
 A ray-tracing simulation model developed in Tonatiuh has allowed the determination in detail of the incident flux map on the receiver, for each time of the year.
 This flux information has been used for the design of the receiver, which has been carried out in Modelica®.
 For each configuration, the influence of different design parameters on thermal efficiency, pumping losses or thermal stress has been analyzed.
 In addition, other practical considerations such as the manufacturability and drainage of the HTF were also considered.
 Details of the design process and the models developed will be included in .

 Figure 12.
 Different configurations analyzed: (a) Annular configuration; (b) tubes placed according to the generating lines of a cylinder; (c) coil type configuration.

 As shown in , the solar flux incident on the surface of the receiver is very uneven and varies throughout the day and from one day to another.
 However, unlike tower power plants, where the flux distribution on the receiver has high uncertainty, the SRTA solar field is fixed, and the theoretical flux distribution is known in advance.
 This is a guarantee for the safety of the receiver, as this calculated value can never be exceeded.